gsalaman/mqtt_explore/README.md

 You should see a line saying "opening ipv4 listen socket on port 1883" as well as one saying "opening websocketes listen socket on port 9001"

+To make this persistent over power-cycles, it needs to go in the "mosquitto.conf" file in /etc/mosquitto/mosquitto.conf.

 # PYTHON!!!
 ## Install
 sudo pip install paho-mqtt
 ## Example scripts
-simple_sub_pub.py - one script that acts both as a subscriber and publisher.
+simple_su/b_pub.py - one script that acts both as a subscriber and publisher.

 ### Dual scripts
 To see this running with two scripts, open two windows.